kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-After this part you can
+After this section you can

-- Create your own cluster
+- Create your own cluster in GKE

 - Deploy applications to Google Kubernetes Engine